GrammaTech/gtirb-vscode/README.md

 - LSP Server (python) dependencies:
     - python 3.6+.
     - The gtirb python package.
-    - Also the pygls python packages is required (can be installed with 'pip install pygls').
+    - Also the pygls python packages is required (can be installed with pip).
  - To support rewriting of GTIRB files (optional) the LSP server requires the following additional python packages
     - gtirb-rewriting
     - gtirb-functions